pepogara/pepogara.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-announcements:
+experiences:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of experiences
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 experiences
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 5 # leave blank to include all the experiences in the `_experiences` folder

 latest_posts:
   enabled: false